elusivecodes/FrostDateTime/README.md

 **Set Date**

-Set the date in current timezone.
+Set the date in current timeZone.

 - `date` is a number representing the date.